 Minimum Participation Requirement

-To be counted for quorum purposes at a meeting of the Members as a whole, Class, or subclass, a Member must actively participate at least once each calendar year either by attending a WECC meeting or voting in a WECC election.
+To be counted for quorum purposes at a meeting of the Members as a whole or Class, a Member must actively participate at least once each calendar year either by attending a WECC meeting or voting in a WECC election.
 If the Member does not meet this minimum participation requirement, the Member will be considered an “inactive” Member until its active status is restored by participation as described above.
-An inactive Member will not be counted toward the total number of Members when establishing a quorum requirement for the Members as a whole, a Class, or a subclass.
+An inactive Member will not be counted toward the total number of Members when establishing a quorum requirement for the Members as a whole or a Class.
 A Member may at any time designate itself an inactive Member.

 Such designation will be effective until the Member is reinstated to “active” status.
 If a Member does not participate for twenty-four (24) consecutive months, the membership will be terminated.
 If a membership is so terminated, reapplication for membership may be made at any subsequent time.